andrefigueira93/solarium/README.md

 >
 > - Setup your user
 > - Setup your preferred model credentials
+> - Setup redis and postgres connection (ref: docker-compose.yml for credentials)
 > - Setup your Telegram Bot credentials for trade notifications
-> - Import Solarium_Quantum.json Workflow
+> - Import Solarium_Quantum.json Workflow and config the nodes.
 > - Customize prompts as you want.
-Default trades are on SUIUSDT
+> - Default trades are on SUIUSDT.
+>
+> - Ready to go!
+>

 ## 🔌 Architecture